 I’m Lisl.
-I’ve swallowed bleach, driven the Alaska Highway twice, finally figured out that I do dream in color and have encountered ghosts.
+I’ve swallowed bleach, driven the Alaska Highway twice, have encountered ghosts and finally figured out that I do dream in color.
 Fortunately all this did not occur in one day.

 My first career ambition was (at age six) to become a spy, and shortly thereafter added poetry to my list of goals.
 I went on to write in this genre through high school and beyond; by this time spying had lost a bit of its appeal, though for writing purposes I utilized stealthy methods to observe people and activity all around.
 One of my best decisions ever was to enlist in the U.S. Navy and I’ll always value those years no matter how old I grow to be.
 I went on to earn an English degree and nowadays write on a variety of topics.
 Currently I’m hard at work on a book of poetry and another of short stories, a series of essays re: Richard III, a short book about the American Revolution and, with a partner, a work of historical fiction.
 My poetry has appeared in Alaska Women Speak and Bewildering Stories, and I am a contributor to Naming the Goddess.